markdirish/php-ibm_db2-ibmi/README.md

 # IBM_DB2

 Interface for PHP to Db2 for i.
-This is a fork of the `ibm_db2` nterface for PHP to Db2 for z/OS and LUW.
+This is a fork of the `ibm_db2` interface for PHP to Db2 for z/OS and LUW.

 This code is only to be compiled and run on IBM i and offers no guaranteed compatibility with other platforms.